Wyntuition/jekyll-now/todo/02-work-internal.md

 ##### Appraisal

-- proactive
+Sean

+Proactive in a huge variety of ways, Sean had a very successful year in terms of results.
+He was a key player is getting the NRECA RS on a track where it could make it to go-live.

+Sean pushed persistently and passionly enough to catalyze the serious change so desperately needed.
+He contributed in all areas, and put in an immense number of hours to ensure the desired results.

-- Eye for process - pivotal in restructuring the NRECA team.
-Try to see success beyond strict prescriptions of Scrum.
-- Champion of TDD, CI/CD, and clean code.
-Ultimately increased the quality of the RS product and helped lead to a successful release.
+He has an eye for process - pivotal in restructuring the NRECA team.
+He does have to try to see success beyond strict prescriptions of Scrum.
+He is a champion of TDD, CI/CD, and clean code.
+Ultimately he increased the quality of the RS product and helped lead to a successful, quality release that had few major issues after production release.
+He managed this while acting as tech lead with a lot of client interfacing and communicating across the project.

+His xPert out was strong.
+This was especially impressive whole approaching a production deadline at NRECA.
+This year he can further focus his xPert activities so they build on one another.

+Sean has a lot of impact yet to give as he keeps growing in his natural leadership and strategic abilities.
+His initiative, vision and attention to detail were big factors in the long-sought launch of RS.
+Sean has a lot to work with in becoming an effective, technical leader.

+While interim results may have been less effective, he paved the way for the team to enter 2018 without fixed scope releases which has made for a very happy team."
+Enhanced the project significantly in the long run.

 - communication
-    - Always straightforward and willing and open to having tough conversations.

-    - Consider broader picture when approaching things that affect the whole project.
+Sean is always willing to have open, important and tough conversations.
+He is very proactive in his communication and keeping people informed in detail.
+He was able to form relationships with people all around him, quickly became the go-to guy for Justin Winthers and the head product owner Angel Gill.

 The project has been heavily improved by Sean's work.
-The path there should be able to be smoothed out more and more as Sean gains experience and applies feedback from his initiatives.
-    - Consider ways to improve communication between non-developers in process of protecting developers.
-        - Focus on reviewing his own work, asking the team how they feel about changes, and mold processes that fit the teaem instead of an ideal situation.
+Along the way there were things to be improved, such as considering the broader picture when approaching things that affect the whole project.
+An example would be considering business analysts as well as developers in pushing for process changes.
+Focus on reviewing his own work, asking the team how they feel about changes, and mold processes that fit the teaem instead of an ideal situation.
+The path there should be able to be smoothed out more and more as Sean gains experience and applies feedback from these initiatives.
-    - While interim results may have been less effective, he paved the way for the team to enter 2018 without fixed scope releases which has made for a very happy team."
-Enhanced the project significantly in the long run

-- xPert activities strong, impressively as approaching production on NRECA.

-- Sean's year overall was impressive, important and undenible.
-Sean has a lot of impact to give yet, as he grows his natural leadership and strategic abilities.
-His initiative, vision and attention to detail were big factors in the long-sought launch of RS.

 Expertise